-- 6.26 The five Strategic Employment Locations identified in Section 5 of this policy are the largest employment sites in Sefton.
+- 6.29 The four Strategic Employment Locations identified in Parts 6 and 9 of this policy are the largest employment sites in Sefton.
 These sites will be the focus for new large-scale, high quality employment development during the Plan period.
-It is envisaged that the development of these sites will create a significant number of new jobs, including opportunities for local people. - 6.27 Each of these locations should provide for a high quality business park to attract significant local and inward investment.
-In particular, this should include good job outputs in relation to regional job to floorspace averages, a high standard of built development, a quality landscaped setting (both within

-- and at the periphery of the business park), and management arrangements to ensure that landscaping is maintained to a high standard. - 6.28 The Southport Business Park and its extension will continue to be the main location for major new employment development in Southport until the early 2020s. - 6.29 The Dunnings Bridge Road Corridor incorporates three sites.
-These are Atlantic Park (16.8 hectares), Senate Business Park (4.2 hectares), and the former Peerless Refinery Site (5.8 hectares).
+It is envisaged that the development of these sites will create a significant number of new jobs, including opportunities for local people. - 6.30 Each of these locations should provide for a high quality business park to attract significant local and inward investment.
+In particular, this should include good job outputs in relation to regional job to floorspace averages, a high standard of built development, a quality landscaped setting (both within and at the periphery of the Business Park), and management arrangements to ensure that landscaping is maintained to a high standard. - 6.31 The Southport Business Park and its extension will continue to be the main location for major new employment development in Southport until the early 2020s. - 6.32 The Dunnings Bridge Road Corridor incorporates three sites.
+These are (a) Atlantic Park (16.8 hectares), (b) Senate Business Park (4.2 hectares), and (c) the former Peerless Refinery Site (5.8 hectares).
 These sites will be the focus for major new employment development in Bootle and Netherton.
-It is particularly important that these sites provide high quality frontages onto Dunnings Bridge Road. - 6.30 The proposed Strategic Employment Locations at Land East of Maghull, and North and South of the Formby Industrial Estate, are subject to separate site specific policies (see policies MN3 MN5) and are expected to be mostly developed after 2020.
+It is particularly important that these sites provide high quality frontages onto Dunnings Bridge Road. - 6.33 The proposed Strategic Employment Locations at Land East of Maghull and North of the Formby Industrial Estate, are subject to separate site specific policies (see policies MN3 and MN4) and are expected to be mostly developed after 2020.